-Experiental condition
+Experimental conditions

 In total, there were five experimental conditions in this experiment.
-The combination of texts and musics used in each condition are shown on the table [figure, table2].
-Original positive, negative, and neutral conditions followed the previous study [citation, Robinson 2012].
-In self-neutral condition, the texts were self neutral statements but music were the same as the original neutral condition.
-In addition, in soundscape-neutral condition (additional condition) the text was also Self-neutral statemens and the musics were two soundscapes.
-These soundscapes were the free sound files referred in emotional sound study [citation, ].
-In this study, authors evaluated the valence and arousal of sound clips and made database.
-However, the files in this database was processed for 6s clips and these were too short for our MIP.
-Thus we listened the original long sound files referred in this study and selected the files that we judged as keeping the characteristics of the files in the database.
-After the selection we processed them to eliminate the sudden noise.
+The combination of texts and music used in each condition is shown in the table [figure, table2].
+The original-positive, -negative, and -neutral conditions followed the previous study [citation, Robinson 2012].
+In the self-neutral condition, the texts were self-neutral statements but the music was the same as in the original-neutral condition.
+In addition, in the soundscape-neutral condition (additional condition) the text likewise consisted of self-neutral statements and the music consisted of two soundscapes.
+These soundscapes were the free sound files referred to in an emotional sound study [citation, ].
+In that study, the authors evaluated the valence and arousal of sound clips and compiled a database.
+However, the files in the database were processed for 6s clips, which was too short for our MIP.
+We therefore listened to the original long sound files referred to in that study and selected the files that we regarded as retaining the characteristics of the files in the database.
+After the selection, we processed them to eliminate sudden noises.

 Table 2.
 Settings of the MIPs